Skip to main content

 Soundex name-matching across birth, marriage, and death registers, plus Yizkor memorial books — so a name spelled five different ways still finds its record.

 Over 4.3 million Pages of Testimony naming Holocaust victims.
-We surface them as cited proofs, shown in memory — never as an upsell.
+Integration is pending an institutional partnership with Yad Vashem; when it lands we will surface these as cited proofs, shown in memory — never as an upsell.

 Sefaria